benshimonz/V1/README.md

 ## Red Entities

-Sometimes the same relationship type can hold between diferent pairs of entity types (e.g. owns(Person, Vehicle); owns(Company, Vehicle) ).
-We need red entities to express patterns such as "_any red car and its owners_", when the ownder can be either a person or a company.
+Sometimes the same relationship type can hold between different pairs of entity types (e.g. owns(Person, Vehicle); owns(Company, Vehicle) ).
+We need red entities to express patterns such as "_any red car and its owners_", when the owner can be either a person or a company.

  In it simplest form, a red rectangle represents an entity of any type.